ParedesGab/PP4-artistiClayers-workshops/README.md

 ![Color Scheme](documentation/website-screenshots/coolors.png)

 - The website's color scheme features a vibrant orange and a soft champagne pink as cohesive elements.
-This choice was deliberate to complement the colorful background images, providing a nude-toned contrast that allows the imagery to stand out prominently.
+This choice was deliberate to complement the colorful background images found across all pages, providing a nude-toned contrast that allows the polymer clay imagery to stand out prominently.

 - The buttons are styled in vibrant colors to ensure that they stand out.

 ### Typography

-- [Roboto](https://fonts.google.com/specimen/Roboto) from Google Fonts was used for the logo (i.e., ArtistiClayers).
+- [Roboto](https://fonts.google.com/specimen/Roboto) from Google Fonts, was used for the logo (i.e., ArtistiClayers).
 - [bs-font-sans-serif](https://getbootstrap.com/docs/5.1/customize/css-variables/) The rest of the website's typography utilizes Bootstrap's $font-family-sans-serif variable (bs-font-sans-serif) for its primary sans-serif font stack, ensuring consistency with the Bootstrap design system.
-- [Font Awesome](https://fontawesome.com) icons were used throughout the site in the footer (social media icons).
+- [Font Awesome](https://fontawesome.com) Icons were used throughout the site, including social media icons in the footer and a hamburger icon in the mobile navbar.

 ## User Stories